lovec/upload-to-s3/Readme.md

 # Upload files to AWS s3

 Python script for uploading files to amazon S3 storage.
-Uploads recursively from defined directory.
+Uploads files from file system or emails from database.

 ## Installation
 Use pip to install dependencies